Special offer

 What does the UK law say about employee expenses?

 Different types of expenses fall under different UK rules, so employers often review the guidance relevant to the specific category of expense.
 The UK government provides a helpful A to Z of the different expenses or benefits rules.
-It is worth reading through this carefully as you might get caught out if you are not following the correct rules.
+It may be helpful to review the relevant sections of the UK government’s guidance so you understand how the rules apply to your organisation.

 According to the UK government, you may need to report reimbursements that you offer your employees to HMRC for tax purposes.
 On the other hand, some reimbursements are non-taxable.